CoolLibs/imgui_gradient/README.md

 settings.color_edit_flags = ImGuiColorEditFlags_None;

-/// Controls how the colors are interpolated between two marks. settings.interpolation_mode = Interpolation::Linear;

 /// Controls how the new mark color is chosen.
 /// If true, the new mark color will be a random color,
 /// otherwise it will be the one that the gradient already has before at the mark position.